andrewthegr8/Term-Project-ME-405/docs/source/index.rst

 Romi Control Architecture (MicroPython)
 ======================================

-This project contains MicroPython software and documentation for a small differential drive robot (Romi).
+This website contains information about a project revolving around a small differential drive robot (Romi).
 It was completed as part of a course (ME 405) at Cal Poly SLO.

-The primary project objective was for the robot to quickly and reliably complete a small obstacle course.
+The primary project objective was for the robot to quickly and reliably complete an obstacle course.

 Robot features include